LePtC/MaticaGuokr/201607/README.md

 2. do any move for about 15 steps, record new appear cards

-3. load the backup, run mathematica, search for feasible synthesis route
+3. load the previous backup, run mathematica, search for feasible synthesis route

 - P.S. new cards prediction is only correct for 15 steps, after 15 steps the sequence might change, then you have to do another save&load